 Bluetooth technology is useful when transferring information between two or more devices that are near each other when speed is not an issue, such as telephones, printers, modems and headsets.
-It is best suited to low-bandwidth applications like transfering sound data with telephones (i.e. with a Bluetooth headset) or byte data with hand-held computers (transferring files) or keyboard and mice.
+It is best suited to low-bandwidth applications like transferring sound data with telephones (i.e. with a Bluetooth headset) or byte data with hand-held computers (transferring files) or keyboard and mice.

-Wi-Fi is better suited for operating full-scale networks because it enables a faster connection, better range from the base station, and better security (if configured properly) than Bluetooth.
+Wi-Fi is better suited for operating full-scale networks because it enables a faster connection, better range from the base station, and better wireless security (if configured properly) than Bluetooth.

-|Frequency:||2.4 GHz||2.4, 3.6, 5 GHz|
+|Frequency||2.4 GHz||2.4, 3.6, 5 GHz|

-|Bandwidth:||Low ( 800 Kbps )||High (11 Mbps )|
+|Bandwidth||Low ( 800 Kbps )||High (11 Mbps )|

-|Specifications authority:||Bluetooth SIG||IEEE, WECA|
+|Specifications authority||Bluetooth SIG||IEEE, WECA|

-|Year of development:||1994||1991|
+|Year of development||1994||1991|

-|Primary Devices:||Mobile phones, mouse, keyboards, office and industrial automation devices||Notebook computers, desktop computers, servers, TV, Latest mobiles.|
+|Primary Devices||Mobile phones, mouse, keyboards, office and industrial automation devices.
+Activity trackers, such as Fitbit and Jawbone.||Notebook computers, desktop computers, servers, TV, Latest mobiles.|

-|Ease of Use:||Fairly simple to use.
+|Ease of Use||Fairly simple to use.
 Can be used to connect upto seven devices at a time.
 It is easy to switch between devices or find and connect to any device.||It is more complex and requires configuration of hardware and software.|